ilario/wifi-distance-setting-exploration/README.md

 done
 ```

+The first line is for creating a new section in /etc/config/lime-node

 Remember to replace 10.170.170.196 with the IP of the server node.

-The first lines determine the hour at which the command will run, make sure to use the same as in the server node command.
+The first lines in the for loop, determine the hour at which the command will run, make sure to use the same as in the server node command.

 ## Data analysis script